paulberesuita/GT-CS7637/README.md

-# GT-CS7637
+# AI Agent

+##About
-OMSCS Class - Agent that solves Raven's Progressive Matrices
+This is an agent built in Java that solves Raven's Progressive Matrices with a good success rate